bsubei/rconbot/README.md

 in the root directory to run the unit tests.
 Auto-linting is done using `autopep8 --in-place <filename>`.

 # Installation
 Run `pip3 install -r requirements.txt` to install the packages locally into the `src/` folder, then you can run the mapvoter script.
+Example usage: `python3 mapvoter/mapvoter.py --rcon-address '123.456.789.123' --rcon-port 12345 --rcon-password myfancypass --voting-delay 900 --voting-duration 60 --verbose`.

 # License
 The license is GPLv3.
 Please see the LICENSE file.